DX-Ball 2: Boxed version

 Released on November 24, 2000, a boxed CD edition of DX-Ball 2 was made available for North American consumers, published by Tri Synergy and retailed through Babbage's, Software ETC and Game Stop.
 The decision to publish a boxed version of the game was foremost in response to public requests for a gift option, while it also served as an experiment for Longbow Games to evaluate its ability to self-publish into regular retail channels.
 The boxed CD featured the game itself, Board Pack 1, the Music Pack, and the alphabet board-set from Memorial Pack as an added bonus, summing up a total of 176 boards.

 DX-Ball 2: 20th Anniversary Edition

-On August 23, 2018, Longbow Games announced DX-Ball 2: 20th Anniversary Edition, an updated relaunch of DX-Ball 2 that would be coming to Steam during the fall.
-The new edition of the game was released on November 21, 2018, presented in a high-definition widescreen format, featuring new boards, online leaderboards, and a board-set editor to create and play custom board-sets.
-With the release of the new Steam revision of the game, the legacy game download that was distributed via Longbow Games's own website has since been discontinued, alongside the sale of all board packs.
+On August 23, 2018, Longbow Games announced DX-Ball 2: 20th Anniversary Edition, an updated relaunch of DX-Ball 2 that would be coming to Steam in the fall.
+The new edition of the game was released on November 21, 2018, presented in a high-definition widescreen format featuring new boards, online leaderboards, and a board-set editor to create and play custom board-sets.
+With the release of the Steam version of the game, the legacy game download that was distributed on Longbow Games’ official website has since been discontinued, alongside the sale of Board Pack 3 and the Memorial Pack as they have yet to be remastered.